laicheeonn/-GettingAndCleaningData/README.md

 * saved the resulting averages in a data file with proper labelling of the columns and rows.
 * prepared a cookbook for the tidy data.

+The comments in the R script file provides futher details of what each block of code does.

 Only the following data files were used in the process.
 * X_test, (the estimate variables for testing group).
 * X_train, (the estimate variables for training group).